-Age and experience count, as is being most entertainingly proved by a posse of veteran character actors led by M’el Dowd and Bob Dorian in “Me and My Girl."
-Gray of hair they may be, but these old-timers are stealing the scene from the show’s younger generation.
-Add the inventiveness of director Scott Schwartz and you have, despite its limitations, a production that projects happiness.
+Age and experience count, as is being most entertainingly proved by a posse of veteran character actors led by Broadway’s M’el Dowd and cabler American Movie Classics former host Bob Dorian in “Me and My Girl,” the equally veteran musical that’s opening Goodspeed Musicals’ 40th anniversary season.
+Gray of hair they may be, but these comparative old-timers, who are anything but geriatric and who include Ron Wisniski and George Cavey, are ever so casually stealing the scene from the show’s younger generation.
+Dowd in particular, charmingly partnered by Dorian’s tiddly Sir John, is the cement that holds this production together.
+That’s remarkable in light of the fact that her character, the Duchess of Dene, is primarily a dialogue rather than a song-and-dance role.
+Add the sheer inventiveness (sometimes too much) of director Scott Schwartz and his ability to galvanize his cast and musicians and you have, despite its limitations, a production that projects happiness.

 Unhappily, its limitations are right at the top, along with the fact that few members of the cast, which can dance up a Cockney storm, sing well.
 But the main problem is that this “Me and My Girl” just doesn’t have a strong enough “Me.”
 The 1936 musical originally was commissioned by top British star Lupino Lane to incorporate the Cockney character he’d been playing for years, Bill Snibson, and so the musical is very much a vehicle for a star.
 In the musical’s revised and enlarged reincarnation in London and on Broadway in the early 1980s, Brit Robert Lindsay proved more than capable of projecting star personality and incorporating bits of business that seemed completely natural to him.